roblatour/OMVBackup/README.md

 ## Purpose
 Make it easier to back up and restore a bootable drive with Linux and Open Media Vault (OMV) installed.

-I created this shell to backup my 32GB USB thumb drive on which OMV and Linux are running.
+I created this shell to backup a 32GB USB thumb drive on which OMV and Linux are running.
 It was created with a goal of making the entire backup and restore process as simple as possible.
 There are other solutions for this, but this works well for me so I thought I'd share.

 ## Behaviour
 The backup process:
-- creates a image file which may be flashed to another like (or larger) USB drive using a flashing tool such as Raspberry Pi Imager
+- creates a image file which may be flashed to another like (or higher capacity) USB drive using a flashing tool such as Raspberry Pi Imager
 - optionally compresses the image file to save space
-- allows uninterrupted direct and SSH access as well as access to OMV drives through out the backup and compress processes
+- provides for uninterrupted direct and SSH access as well as access to OMV drives through out the backup and compress processes
 - takes the OMV web interface offline and puts the OS drive in read only mode for the time needed to do the backup
 - optionally deletes the uncompressed backup image file after the compressed backup image file has been created
 - rebooting is not needed before or after the process has run

 ## Testing results
 I've tested the shell on a Raspberry Pi 5, running Armbian 6.6.41-current-bcm2712 and OMV 7.4.3-1 (Sandworm), from a 32 GB USB thumb drive.
-The test backup directory where the backup was stored was on an OMV managed SSD drive.
+The backup image was written to an OMV managed SSD drive.

 Run times on my system:
 - approximately 16 minutes to create the backup file (uncompressed)